-The Wolper Law Firm is currently investigating claims against Taek Chong, a former Financial Advisor at Raymond James in Mercer Island, Washington.
+The Wolper Law Firm, P.A. is currently investigating claims against Taek Chong, a former Financial Advisor at Raymond James in Mercer Island, Washington.
 Taek Chong has been in the securities industry since the 1980s and previously worked at Deutsche Bank.

 According to publicly available records released by the Financial Industry Regulatory Authority (FINRA), on June 28, 2018, FINRA sanctioned Taek Chong, for failing to cooperate in an investigation concerning allegedly excessive commissions he charged for institutional trades.
 Specifically, the FINRA order states: